 In fact, only 36% of the top 50 ecommerce sites currently link to the depicted products in their inspirational images.

-Wayfair, for example, marks up their inspirational product photos to close the inspire-purchase loop:
+Wayfair, for example, marks up its inspirational product photos to close the inspire-purchase loop:

 Just click on a muted price tag icon and you’ll be shown the corresponding Wayfair product.

 Don’t leave your “shop the look” enthusiasts hanging with inspirational product photos.

 Nielsen Norman Group (NN/g) found that visitors pay close attention to photos that contain relevant information, but ignore fluff photos.

 During a series of 2010 eye-tracking studies, NN/g sought to understand why some product photos grab attention and persuade while others just take up valuable real estate.
 You might assume product photos are always among the former, but that just isn’t true.